-When the time comes to disembark from your cruise, this can be a sad and stressful experience.
+Disembarkation day is the final day of your cruise.
+When the time comes to disembark, this can be a sad and stressful experience.
 Not only is your vacation ending, but the process of actually leaving the cruise ship and getting back home can be filled with many unpleasant bumps.

 Take steps to minimize your stress and ease your family’s journey as you disembark.
-Here are our top eight strategies to a make your disembarkation easier.
+Here are our top strategies to a make your disembarkation day easier.

 1. Timely submit any requested disembarkation forms.

-2. Review your financial accounts before the final day.
+2. Review your financial accounts before disembarkation day.

 3. Resolve any open tipping issues.